arelthia/link-timestamp/readme.txt

 Yes it works with a Youtube embeded video using just the url or using [embed].
 It will not work with the old Youtube embed that uses the <iframe> code.

-= Can I usethe shortcodes and automatically linked timestamps? =
+= Can I use the shortcodes and automatically linked timestamps? =

 You can use the shortcode and have automatically link timestamps enabled.
 However, they will not both work on the same content.
 If you have the shortcode on a post/page links will not be linked automatically for that post/page.